lakshya-blitzy/branch_August_lakshya_/README.md

 Fork / Clone repository from [here](https://github.com/BalamiRR/Testinium-QA/archive/main.zip) or download zip and set it up in your local workspace.

-## Node.js REST API Server
+## Node.js Express.js REST API Server

+### Current Status: ✅ Fully Operational

+**Express.js v4.18.0+ is fully integrated** with **both endpoints completely implemented and working**.

 ### Overview

-This repository now includes a Node.js Express.js REST API server component that operates independently alongside the Java-based test automation framework.
-The Node.js server provides simple HTTP endpoints for demonstration and integration purposes.
+This repository includes a **fully operational Node.js Express.js v4.18.0+ REST API server** that operates independently alongside the Java-based test automation framework.
+The Express.js server provides **two complete REST endpoints** for demonstration and integration purposes, with both endpoints fully implemented and ready for use.

 ### Prerequisites